Mankin Principles | Approach Planning | Avoid Contamination | Tumor Center Collaboration

 Biopsy is the definitive diagnostic procedure for suspected bone and soft tissue tumors.
 The technique and timing of biopsy are critical - improper biopsy can compromise subsequent treatment, increase morbidity, and even necessitate amputation in cases where limb salvage would otherwise be possible.

-Mankin's 1982 study of 329 patients referred to a sarcoma center after biopsy elsewhere revealed that 18.2% had major biopsy errors.
-These errors led to altered treatment in 8.5% of patients and unnecessary amputation in 4.5%.
-The most common errors were: wrong biopsy type (30%), inappropriate approach (28%), poor hemostasis causing hematoma (25%), and inadequate tissue (17%).
+Mankin's 1982 study of 329 patients referred to a sarcoma centre after biopsy elsewhere revealed that 18.2% had major biopsy errors.
+These errors led to altered treatment in 8.5% of patients and unnecessary amputation in 4.5%, and were 2-12 times more frequent when the biopsy was performed at the referring institution rather than the treating centre.
+The recurring error categories were wrong biopsy type, an inappropriate approach, poor haemostasis causing haematoma, and inadequate or non-representative tissue.
 This study established the principle that biopsies should be performed by or in consultation with the surgeon who will perform the definitive resection.

 Fundamental Principles